 Live, presenter-led show, 30min + Q&A, KS1.
-Available in the mobile planetarium now, and in the on-site planetarium from March 2017.
+Available in both the mobile and on-site planetariums.

 Focussed on things we can see in the night sky, this show allows children to go stargazing and find out more about the things they can see.

 This show is more formal than the Early Years Little Stars show, but is designed to engage children who may not yet have mastered sitting quietly and listening as a group!
 This show is presented from the front of the planetarium, allowing the presenter to use body language and to interact directly with the children.

 Look Up! is also great for SEN groups working at KS1 level.
 Just be aware that it has gentle visuals; individuals unable to follow speech may prefer a more visually/auditorally dynamic show.

 - The Sun - it is a star, and a sphere.
 Watching it set in the west.
 Day and night.

 - Tonight's sky - a beautiful view of the stars, including any visible planets

 - Making dot to dots in the stars, learning the Plough and how to find the North Star.